Stop Picking Tactics. Start Building Strategy.

 Once you’ve built a list of hypotheses — and I’ve worked with founders who build 10, 25, even 50 at this stage — you prioritise them.
 The framework I use is simple: for each hypothesis, estimate the reach (how many people could this touch?), the potential impact (what proportion might act?), your confidence in it (how closely is it grounded in evidence, including whether you can tie it to a specific triggering situation?), and the effort required (time, money, your own hours).
 High impact, high confidence, low effort goes to the top.
 Start there.
 Work down.

 Execute the top hypothesis.
-Measure what happens.
+Then measure what happens, but be deliberate about what you measure.
 If it works, understand why and do more of it.
 If it fails, understand why and store that learning.
 Then move to the next.

 This is not complicated.
 But it is disciplined.
 And disciplined entrepreneurship is what separates the founders who build sustainable growth from the ones who burn through a launch budget and have nothing to show for it.